 The circular polariser was turned on for the next photo.
 This allowed me about an extra stop of exposure because the haze on the surface of the water and in the sky have been reduced dramatically.

 A circular Polariser shouldn’t be used with anything wider than 24mm because there will be uneven polarisation across the scene.
 A few of my polariser filters ended up in rivers because I was turning them the wrong way.
-I though I was turning the polarisation off, but was actually unscrewing the circular filter.
+I thought I was turning the polarisation off, but I was actually unscrewing the circular filter.
 The remedy for this is to always turn them in the direction that tightens them.
-But, don’t tighten them too much.
+But don’t tighten them too much.

-Because the filter has a turning component, they can get stuck on your lenses very easily.
+Because the filter has a turning component, it can get stuck on your lenses very easily.
 Especially if you stack it with another filter.
-This is nothing that a good filter wrench wont fix.
-In my experience the worst thing about polariser filters is maintenance.
+This is nothing that a good filter wrench won’t fix.
+In my experience, the worst thing about polariser filters is maintenance.
 The polarising glass is very temperamental and hates finger prints or grease.
-These are filters that need to be kept in immaculate condition with it’s own dedicated cloth.
+These are filters that need to be kept in immaculate condition with their own dedicated cloth.

 Vignetting is worse if you stack filters, so avoid stacking filters.
 I you are using a wide-angle zoom lens, the vignette might appear at your widest angles, so try to compose with narrower focal lengths.
 (A circular Polariser shouldn’t be used with anything wider than 24mm because there will be uneven polarisation across the scene.)